Oregon International Airshow in Hillsboro, Oregon

 The G-forces exerted on Sean when he is flying are greater than those on the pilots in modern fighters like the Air Force Thunderbirds and Navy Blue Angels.
-From his normal weight of 175 pounds, Sean will weigh nearly 1,700 pounds while pulling 10 positive G’s…and will resist the force 1,200 pounds pulling on his head as 7.5 negative G’s tries to pull him out of the cockpit!
+From his normal weight of 175 pounds, Sean will weigh nearly 1,700 pounds while pulling 10 positive G’s and will resist the 1,200 pounds of force pulling on his head as 7.5 negative G’s tries to pull him out of the cockpit!

-The Red Baron acrobatic team was on display at the airshow.
-Who knew pizza’s could pay for a vintage aerial acrobatic team?
-This near miss always makes your heart skip a beat.
+The Red Baron acrobatic team was also on display at the airshow.
+Who knew pizzas could pay for a vintage aerial acrobatic team?
+This aerial near miss always makes my heart skip a beat.

-Talk about a vintage airshow from the 1930’s…when was the last time you have seen a wing walker?
+Talk about a vintage airshow from the 1930s!
+When was the last time you’ve seen a wing walker, outside a movie?

-Two of my favorite planes flying together…the A-10 Warthog and the P-51 Mustang.
+Two of my favorite planes flying together.
+The A-10 Warthog and the P-51 Mustang.
 Just the sound of the P-51 brings back memories of days gone by.
-There is nothing like the sound of that engine flying past at treetop level.
+There is nothing like the sound of that engine as the plane passes at treetop level.

 The Air Force Thunderbirds were the finale of the airshow.
-Unfortunately, there was a large thunderstorm in the area.
-It was rumored that the routine would be cancelled, but they showed up in the end.
+Unfortunately, there was a large thunderstorm in the area and it was rumored that the routine would be cancelled, but they showed up in the end.
 Their routine was a low level, shortened routine, but the Thunderbirds are the best of the best.